 - Our Top Pick – Adaptiv Technologies TPX 3.0

 1. Adaptiv Technologies TPX 3.0 Motorcycle Radar and Laser Detector

-- Red Light Cameras and Speed Cameras detection
+- Detection of Red Light Cameras and Speed Camera locations

 - Shockproof & weatherproof